Self Sufficient People: 18 Things They Do Without Realizing It

 18 – Self-sufficiency leads to security and confidence

 Self-sufficiency means feeling secure.
 It’s an ability to be rooted, not easily swayed.
 This individual can’t be moved by peer pressure or manipulation.
 They have a humble but confident sense of who they are.
-They may attribute their security to a strong faith in God or their family values.
+They may attribute their security to a strong faith in God or family values.
 What they have is more profound than self-esteem.
 It’s the ability to be firm in life.

 Final Thoughts on the Habits of Self Sufficient People